Asymptotically Optimum Perfect Universal Steganography of Finite Memoryless Sources: Introduction

-These observations about the duality between perfect steganography with a passive warden and lossless source coding ---in fact, a particular manifestation of the duality between channel coding and source coding first observed by Shannon~\cite{shannon59:_coding}--- implied that practical steganographic algorithms had to be intimately related to practical compression algorithms.
-A number of early works partially succeeded in translating this fundamental relationship into well-founded steganographic methods.
-The first such work was Cachin's~\cite{cachin98:inform}.
+This duality between perfect steganography with a passive warden and lossless source coding implied that practical steganographic algorithms had to be intimately related to practical compression algorithms.
+Soon, some authors partially succeeded in translating this fundamental relationship into well-founded steganographic methods.
+The first proposal along these lines was in the early work of Cachin~\cite{cachin98:inform}.
 Later on, Sallee added another important piece to the puzzle with model-based steganography~\cite{sallee03:model}.
-Unfortunately, steganography research has gradually drifted away from these seminal contributions, and steganography has become a subject largely disconnected from the principles of source coding.
-It is also disappointing to see that recent practical steganographic methods have largely ignored relevant information-theoretical results such as~\cite{comesana07} or~\cite{wang08:_perfec_secur}.
-Hence, one cannot help but conclude that the current state of affairs in the steganography field is unsatisfactory.
-The recent trend in steganography can be summarized as ``stress-testing of heuristic algorithms by means of machine-learning detectors.''
-However, it would be hard to contend that this line of attack ---detached from the theoretical foundations of steganography--- can provide answers to the deeper questions of the discipline, notwithstanding the fact that partial successes may be in fact achieved through empirical approaches.
+Subsequent research has gradually drifted away from these seminal contributions, and steganography has become a subject for the most part disconnected from source coding.
+Machine learning has grown in importance, and relevant information-theoretical results such as~\cite{comesana07} or~\cite{wang08:_perfec_secur} have been largely sidelined.